zoppellarielena/PhysicsOfData_Projects/01. PROJECT for MANAGEMENT AND ANALYSIS OF PHYSICS DATASET/Readme.md

 # Mini-Batch K-means on RCV1 dataset using Dask

 The objective of this project was to implement a simplified Mini-Batch K-Means algorithm on the RCV1 dataset, which consists of more than 800k articles.
 Each article is characterized by over 50k features, resulting in a dataset exceeding 250GB in size.
-To handle this substantial dataset, we leveraged the Dask library in Python, following some initial data reduction assumptions that brought to the choice of $k=4$.
+To handle this substantial dataset, we leveraged the Dask library in Python, following some initial data reduction assumptions based on Natural Language Processing that brought to the choice of $k=4$.
 The results have been analyzed considering the best configuration in terms of performances (therefore number of workers, number of partitions, rechunk of the minibatch) instead of focusing on the K-means efficency through dask dashboard analysis, execution time and capacity of the workers.

 The project notebook is structured as follows:
 1. **Introduction**:<br>